 The EU reiterates its firm support for the sovereignty and territorial integrity of Georgia within its internationally recognised borders, including its policy of non-recognition and engagement in Georgia, as well as its firm commitment to peace, stability and conflict resolution in Georgia.
 Furthermore, the EU acknowledges Georgia's significant contribution to the EU Common Security and Defence Policy, including through participation in EU-led crisis management operations.
 The EU is ready to continue its cooperation with Georgia on security matters with the aim of implementing its strategic priorities in the neighbourhood.

-The Eastern Partnership and EU-Georgia cooperation also aim to support the delivery of many global policy objectives, including the Paris Agreement on Climate Change and the implementation of the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals to which they are both committed.
+The EU-Georgia cooperation, including within the Eastern Partnership, also aim to support the delivery of many global policy objectives, including the Paris Agreement on Climate Change and the implementation of the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals to which they are both committed.
 The cooperation will strengthen the international rules based order and contribute to building a stronger Europe in the world.

-The following long-term Eastern Partnership policy objectives beyond 2020 as detailed in the Joint Communication of March 2020 will serve as an overarching strategic direction of the reforms to be implemented by Georgia in the coming years:
+In this context, the following reform actions should be addressed as a matter of priority:

-Resilient, sustainable and integrated economies
+In the field of sustainable and integrated economies

+1/ Economic development, business and investment climate

-The parties will cooperate to boost economic development and economic integration between Georgia, EU Member States and Eastern partner countries to the benefit and welfare of Georgian citizens.
-This will reduce economic and educational inequalities and improve working conditions while at the same time ensuring progressive decarbonisation and climate neutrality of the economy.
+The parties will cooperate to boost economic development and economic integration between Georgia and the EU, as well as the Associated partners based on the DCFTAs, to the benefit and welfare of Georgian citizens.
+This will reduce economic, social and educational inequalities and improve working conditions while at the same time ensuring progressive decarbonisation and low emission development of the economy.
 Given the circumstances, it will be crucial to address the socio-economic consequences of the COVID-19 pandemic while building short-term and long-term resilience.
 This should translate in efforts to ensure that a post-COVID 19 recovery is green, and that environmental and climate targets are achieved.
 Upholding labour protection and promoting decent work will also be critical for a sustainable and equitable recovery.

 Improving the business and investment climate, creating a level playing field for all entrepreneurs through rule of law, legal certainty and continuous anticorruption efforts will be at the centre of attention.
 This will also include the further development of business-to-business arbitration and enforcement of judicial decisions.
-It will be important to ensure direct support to SMEs – inter alia through the implementation of the SME Strategy – promote entrepreneurship (including women entrepreneurship), ensure access to finance and strengthen cooperatives in Georgia’s rural areas.
+It will be important to ensure direct support to SMEs – inter alia through the implementation of the SME Strategy – promote entrepreneurship (including women and youth entrepreneurship), ensure access to finance and strengthen cooperatives in Georgia’s rural areas.
 The implementation of the new Agriculture and Rural Development Strategy for 2021-2027 will contribute to the development of efficient value chains, improve employment in rural areas and support SMEs to increase their competitiveness in selected sectors with high export value.
 This will also contribute to the further internationalisation of the economy and integration into EU value chains.
+Work towards joining the Single Euro Payments Area will be a key part of the economic cooperation agenda carrying an important incentive for businesses and a tangible benefit for the population of Georgia.
 Implementation of Regional Development policies shall contribute to a more balanced territorial development, reduce disparities and create the new centres of gravity apart from Tbilisi and Batumi.

 At the same time, it is important to continue on the successful path of strong economic and fiscal governance to ensure economic and financial stability and to continue with the modernisation of the public financial sector through, for instance, banking sector reform, promotion of capital markets and development of micro-credit.